BrianMangitsa/alx-system_engineering-devops/README.md

-Writing a script that sets the permission to the file hello Writing a script that sets the mode of the file hello Writing a script that sets the mode of the file hello the same as olleh’s mode
+Writing a script that sets the permission to the file hello Writing a script that sets the mode of the file hello Writing a script that sets the mode of the file hello the same as olleh’s mode Creating a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.